worldbank/gld/Support/B - Country Survey Details/PAK/LFS/Labor_Status_and_Labor_Force_Participation.md

 To maintain consistency, the unemployed is coded if a person is active (`S9C1 == 1`) and willing to work in the short term (`inlist(S9C6,1,2)`).

+A person aged 10 and above is classified as employed if they did any work for pay, profit, or family gain during the reference week, helped in a family business or farm, or had a job or business but were temporarily absent — provided that absence was either expected to last three months or less, or they continued to receive income during the absence.
+A person is classified as unemployed if they were not employed and actively searched for work during the reference period and were available to take up a job.
+Anyone who does not meet the criteria for either employed or unemployed is classified as outside the labor force.
+This definition applies to all household members aged 10 years and above.

 ![labor_2020_1](utilities/labor_2020_1.png)
 ![labor_2020_2](utilities/labor_2020_2.png)